1. Cultural policy system

 - Ensuring the transparency of decision-making processes;

 - Applying the principle of subsidiarity: decisions concerning culture are made by those, to whom they pertain.
-Central authorities cannot make decisions concerning local affairs instead of local governments, unless they have been specifically authorised to do so.
+Central authorities cannot make decisions concerning local affairs instead of local governments, unless they have been specifically authorised to do so;

 Background

-We can identify two basic periods that characterise the development of Polish cultural policy in the last 75 years.
 Both are directly linked to the political system implemented in Poland during each period, i.e., the period 1945-1989 was characterised by real socialism and the period from 1989 onwards is characterised by parliamentary democracy and a market economy.

 Distinguishing features of the first period include limited sovereignty, a one-party system and a planned economy.
 Cultural activities were organised under a system characterised by a high level of centralisation, institutionalisation and a monopoly of state property.
 The decision-making process regarding the development of cultural activities was strongly politicised and the creative arts were subject to political censorship.
 The principles of cultural policy were created by both the Ministry of Culture and Arts, and the Cultural Division of the Central Committee of the PZPR (Polish Communist Party).
 At the same time, the growth rate of public cultural expenditure was higher than the growth rate of the GDP, which gave the state legitimacy to act in this field.
 The "Fund of Development for Culture" was established in 1982 as a means to secure this position.
 Between 1982 and 1989, expenditure on culture within the overall state budget rose from 1.25% to 1.81%.
 This relatively high level of public funding for culture enabled wider access to cultural goods and services and a feeling that professional stabilisation for artists’ working conditions was being achieved.